 Pam LeBlanc and Peggy Neveu are still coordinating our Holly Berry Fair - we can't have a traditional fair, but please continue to create and plan for a spectacular event in 2021!

 Looking to end the week on a high note?
-On Fridays at 6pm Adam Peithmann will perform 20-30 minute mini recitals from the Chapel at FCC on Facebook Live.
-Come and hear your favorite hymns arranged in a variety of styles plus classical standards.
+On Fridays at 6pm Adam Peithmann will post a 20-30 minute mini recital from FCC on Vimeo.
+Tune in to hear your favorite hymns arranged in a variety of styles plus classical standards.
 We hope to see you there!

-Please [CLICK HERE] to access Facebook.
-Events remain on Facebook for your inspiration, and you don't need a Facebook account.
+Please [CLICK HERE] to access Vimeo.
+Events remain on Vimeo for your inspiration.

 Service of Prayer and Healing